NextCenturyCorporation/neon-dash/README.md

 The Neon Dashboard can be deployed as either:

 - A [single Docker container](https://github.com/NextCenturyCorporation/neon-dash-internal/blob/master/README.md#deploy-the-dashboard-as-a-single-docker-container).
-This is useful if you want to separately deploy both the Neon Server and a datastore.
+This is useful if you want to separately deploy both the NUCLEUS Data Server and a datastore.
-- A [Docker container with the Neon Server, but not a datastore](https://github.com/NextCenturyCorporation/neon-dash-internal/blob/master/README.md#deploy-the-dashboard-as-a-docker-container-with-the-server).
+- A [Docker container with the NUCLEUS Data Server, but not a datastore](https://github.com/NextCenturyCorporation/neon-dash-internal/blob/master/README.md#deploy-the-dashboard-as-a-docker-container-with-the-server).
 This is useful if you already have a datastore that you want to link to the Neon system.
-- A [Docker container with the Neon Server and an Elasticsearch datastore](https://github.com/NextCenturyCorporation/neon-dash-internal/blob/master/README.md#deploy-the-dashboard-as-a-docker-container-with-the-server-and-elasticsearch).
+- A [Docker container with the NUCLEUS Data Server and an Elasticsearch datastore](https://github.com/NextCenturyCorporation/neon-dash-internal/blob/master/README.md#deploy-the-dashboard-as-a-docker-container-with-the-server-and-elasticsearch).
 This is useful if you want to deploy the entire Neon system on a clean machine (like a new AWS EC2 instance).
 - A [WAR in Apache Tomcat](https://github.com/NextCenturyCorporation/neon-dash-internal/blob/master/README.md#deploy-the-dashboard-as-a-war-file-in-apache-tomcat).
 This is useful if you want to deploy the Neon Dashboard alongside other applications in Tomcat.

 ### Deploy the Dashboard as a Single Docker Container